 For More Information: Kwikset

 The iSP8 isn’t this company’s first smart plug.
 However, this one does work with iOS, Android, Nest, Wink, and all sorts of other devices.
 Just plug it into any available electrical outlet and the iSP8 can control any connected device both in and outside of the house.
 Lights, fans, heaters, TVs, and more can be accessed through the iHome Control app.
 And that HomeKit support means that you can tap into those same devices via Siri voice control.
-Although an exact release date has yet to be announced, the iSP8 is expected to start selling sometime this year for $49.99.
+The iSP8 is around for $49.99.

 For More Information: iHome